KantaraInitiative/wg-otto/kantara/charter2.md

 Open Trust Taxonomy for Federation Operators (OTTO)

-## PURPOSE
+## PURPOSE and SCOPE

-The OTTO working group seeks to define an interoperable technical solution that will enable the operation of federations within a trusted ecosystem of autonomous entities, creating a foundation of trust, and lowering the cost of collaboration.
+The OTTO working group seeks to define an interoperable technical solution that will enable the operation of federations within a trusted ecosystem of autonomous organizations.
+The goal is to centralize trust management, to lower the business, legal and technical costs of collaboration.

 The effort will concentrate on three areas: (1) definition of endpoints to enable the creation and update of federations.
-(2) A extensible JSON-LD data design to enable the definition of federation entities, schema, and trust relationships.
-(3) Mechanisms to cryptographically verify the integrity of the federation data.
+(2) A extensible JSON-LD linked data representation to enable the definition of federation entities, schema, and trust relationships.
+(3) Mechanisms to cryptographically verify the integrity of the federation data, both of entities and of the federation itself.

 The Work Group seeks to design a solution usable by existing SAML federations, PKI federations and the OAuth ecosystem.

 Specifically, this Work Group is responsible for:
 * Developing a set of core use cases
-* Developing of the OTTO Core specification defining the endpoints, data model, and digital signing requirements.
+* Developing the OTTO Core specification defining the endpoints, data model, and digital signing conventions.

 The group will target completion of the draft specification by 12/31/16, and final specification by 12/31/17.

-## SCOPE

-The APIs and data structures will enable discovery of the members of the federation and details about their services, key material and technical capabilities.
-The final scope will be refined after delivery of the final confirmed use cases

 ## DRAFT TECHNICAL SPECIFICATIONS